WindSeeker: Reception

-One week after the official opening of the ride at Cedar Point, attraction reviewer Brian Krosnick of Theme Park Tourist submitted an online review saying that it was "truly breathtaking".
+One week after the officially opening at Cedar Point, attraction reviewer Brian Krosnick of Theme Park Tourist submitted an online review saying that it was "truly breathtaking".
 The review applauded "the inclusion of on-ride audio and such an exemplary lighting package", commenting that it was "more than anyone expected or could've asked for".
 Krosnick pointed out that, because of the location of the ride beside Lake Erie and the hot summers, the lights on the ride attract massive "clouds" of bugs.
 He felt the ride cycle might be too short for the type of ride, particularly the time spent at the top.
 On July 13, 2011, Nick Sim, also from Theme Park Tourist, reviewed the ride at Kings Island and made similar remarks.

 Los Angeles Times blogger Brady MacDonald complimented the "impressive nighttime spectacular from anywhere in the park".
 He reported having thoroughly enjoyed the ride at Knott's Berry Farm and said that he would ride it every time he visited the park.
 Tom Sherer of the Sandusky Register praised Cedar Point's WindSeeker for having one of the best views of the park and commented that it "isn't as extreme as a lot of people fear, unless you're afraid of heights."
 He criticized the name WindSeeker, pointing out that the ride closes in high winds.
 Another reviewer called the view from Knott's Berry Farm's version "simply breathtaking" and urged readers to "get a ride on it as soon as you can".
 The same reviewer, however, also criticized the choice of music, suggesting that the park should have used "themes from more 'southwestern' films" to fit with the overall theme of the Fiesta Village area.
 Members of the general public have also applauded the addition.